Piggl3s/QA_Responsive_web/README.md

 QA apprenticeship Responsive web project is built using the Django framework. the main purpose was to create a responsive website for my QA apprenticeship Portfolio.

 I Chose to create an Office information Page, with the intention of turning this into an Team Hub type page Moving forward.

+Admin can add in Offices, and information i.e
+Address
+Phone Number
+Image
+openweathermap id

+The HTML is then updated based on the stored Database office information.

 ## Installation